DiscoverAtlanta.com homepage

 Listen to Chinese New Year Songs

-Stroll through the Spring Colors
+Stroll through Spring Colors

 Don’t forget to check this list to find out other locations to see spring colors in Atlanta at the beginning of the Chinese New Year.